7 Ways to Give Plastic-Free Gifts

 During the holidays we tend to get so caught up in the festive spirit that we forget about the resulting environmental impacts.
 This holiday season we’re putting the challenge out to be more waste conscious and intentional with gift giving!

 During the holiday season, American households generate 25% more waste than they do throughout the rest of the year.
 That’s about 1 million extra tons of trash created in just two months.
-We tend to get so caught up in the festive spirit that we tend to forget about the resulting environmental impacts.
+We tend to get so caught up in the festive spirit that we forget about the resulting environmental impacts.
 There can be a lot of pressure to purchase the perfect gift, and it’s an additional challenge to find one that doesn’t use a lot of plastic and won’t just get thrown out by the time the next holiday comes around.

 1. Re-think your gift wrapping